| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 tissues must heal before the full weight bearing is

+possible.
 The cement layer also acts as an

 intermediate bumper between the very stiff metal of the total hip